WPCloudDeploy/wp-cloud-deploy/README.md

 * Dev: WPAPP - Add filter to the base WooCommerce class: wpcd_does_order_suppress_thank_you_notice
 * Dev: Default allowed_classes to false in the wpcd_maybe_unserialize() function.
 There's no need to unserialize objects by default so setting this to false reduces the attack surface.
 * Dev: Upgrade metabox modules to latest versions.
+* Dev: The metabox conditional module was not being loaded.

 5.6.0
 ------